LillianGong/MRP/README.md

 # Marjor Research Project
 Combining Graph Convolutional Networks and Generative Adversarial Networks for Robust Recommendation Systems

-This study is offering a framwork of recomedation system - combining GCN and GAN, to address the challenge of sparse user-item interactions and ‘cold start’ problems
+This study is offering a framework of recommendation system - combining GCN and GAN, to address the challenge of sparse user-item interactions and ‘cold start’ problems.